mwoedlinger/flowformer/README.md

 Official implementation of our work: *"Automated Identification of Cell Populations in Flow Cytometry Data with Transformers"* by Matthias Wödlinger, Michael Reiter, Lisa Weijler, Margarita Maurer-Granofszky, Angela Schumich, Elisa O Sajaroff, Stefanie Groeneveld-Krentz, Jorge G Rossi, Leonid Karawajew, Richard Ratei and Michael Dworzak

+**A pretrained model is now available via the huggingface library: https://huggingface.co/matth/flowformer**

 ## Installation

 Install the flowformer package and all required packages with the setup.py file: